-When calling to schedule your appointment, you will be asked to verify your name as listed on your CSR and address and to provide your ID number from your CSR.
-(ARRT does not provide ID numbers over the phone.)
+When calling to schedule your appointment, you will be asked to verify your name as listed on your current CSR and provide your ARRT-assigned ID number appearing on your CSR (ARRT does not provide ID numbers over the phone.)
 Calls may be recorded for quality assurance purposes.